m31coding/M31.FluentAPI/README.md

 ![fluent-api-usage](https://raw.githubusercontent.com/m31coding/M31.FluentAPI/main/media/fluent-api.gif)

 You may have a look at the generated code for this example: [CreateStudent.g.cs](src/M31.FluentApi.Tests/CodeGeneration/TestClasses/StudentClass/CreateStudent.g.cs).
-Note that if you use private members or properties with a private set accessor, as it is the case in this example, the generated code will use reflection to set the properties.
+Note that if you use private members or properties with a private set accessor, as it is the case in this example, the generated code will use UnsafeAccessors to set the properties.

 ## Attributes